 It seems to be almost a rite of passage in this industry.

-If you have a sense of humor (and 30 minutes to burn), you should also check out John Oliver’s take on multi-level marketing below.
+If you have a sense of humor (and half an hour to burn), you should also check out John Oliver’s take on multi-level marketing below.

 Keep in mind that it’s a comedy show and he’s not interested in giving both sides of the business.